particle-iot/docs/docs/connect.md

 You can also connect the Spark Core to your Wi-Fi network over USB by communicating through Serial. *NOTE: This only works when the Spark Core is in listening mode*.

 First, you'll need to download a serial terminal application; we recommend [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) for Windows and [CoolTerm](http://freeware.the-meiers.org/) for Mac.
+From the command line, [GNU Screen](https://www.gnu.org/software/screen/) works great.

 ![CoolTerm settings](images/coolterm-settings.png)